Chart Color Schemes

 Cultural Diversity

-Mitchell Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Mitchell Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Mitchell Park has a high cultural diversity, with 34.7% of its population born overseas and 31.6% speaking a language other than English at home.
-Christianity is the main religion in Mitchell Park, comprising 39.6% of people.
-Hinduism is overrepresented compared to Greater Adelaide, making up 6.0% versus 4.1%.
+Mitchell Park has a high level of cultural diversity, with 34.7% of its population born overseas and 31.6% speaking a language other than English at home.
+Christianity is the predominant religion in Mitchell Park, making up 39.6% of people.
+Hinduism is overrepresented compared to Greater Adelaide, comprising 6.0% versus 4.1%.

 Frequently Asked Questions - Diversity